 Indiana and West Virginia are concurrently working to designate their respective portions of USBR 50.
 All three States have agreed to the route where the states meet.

 To date, 5,973 miles of U.S. Bike Routes have been established in 12 states: Alaska, Kentucky, Illinois, Maine, Maryland, Michigan, Minnesota, Missouri, New Hampshire, North Carolina, Tennessee, and Virginia.
 Currently, more than 40 states are working to create U.S. Bicycle Routes.

 On April 1, 2014, ODOT will submit an application to the AASHTO Special Committee on U.S. Route Numbering.
 The application will detail the route (US Bike Route 50 Proposed Route) and include resolutions from each jurisdiction along the route.
+The alternate routes will not be part of the application.
 All the jurisdictions must submit resolutions for Ohio to secure the national designation.

 Click Here for a sample resolution.

 [i] Preble, Montgomery, Greene, Clark, Madison, Franklin, Licking, Muskingum, Guernsey, Harrison and Jefferson